craigsketchley/INFO3600PersonalReport/IndividualReport.md

 Ongoing work throughout the semester included:

-* Ensuring Wiki & Bitbucket contributions are kept to a high standard [LINKS!?].
+* Ensuring Wiki & Bitbucket contributions are kept to a high standard.
 * Respond to queries regarding [Bitbucket use](BitBucketSupport.png) or Wiki contribution.

 #### Shadow Mercurial Expert